IBM-Blockchain-Archive/marbles/docs/env_setup.md

 - [Download links](https://code.visualstudio.com/#alt-downloads)

-Visual Studio Code is a free IDE that supports both Node.js and Go through plugins.
+Visual Studio Code is a free IDE that supports all the languages in Marbles such as JS/CSS/HTML/GoLang.

 ### Atom